Mike Williams on FB: A rental got into trouble at Rivers

 mistake rafting along the Youghiogheny for riding in a raft at an amusement

-“Some people think it is like Kennywood or Disney World.
+park, Reilly said.
+“Some people think it is like ennywood or Disney World.

 There are Class III and Class IV rapids,” Reilly said.